 Prior to December 1, 2007, foreign investment in China was subject to regulation by the Catalogue promulgated in November 2004 by the National Development and Reform Commission, or the "NDRC", and the Ministry of Commerce, or the "MOC".
 On October 31, 2007, the NDRC and the MOC revised the Catalogue, which became effective on December 1, 2007.
 The Catalogue was amended on December 24, 2011, which then became effective on January 30, 2012.
-On March 10, 2015, the NDRC and the MOC revised the Catalogue, which became effective on July 28, 2017.
+On March 10, 2015, the NDRC and the MOC revised the Catalogue, which became effective on April 10, 2015.
+On June 28, 2017, the NDRC and the MOC further revised the Catalogue, which became effective on July 28, 2017.
 On June 28, 2018, the NDRC and the MOC promulgated the amended negative list for foreign investment of the Catalogue, which became effective on July 28, 2018.
 Under the Catalogue promulgated in 2004, there were no prohibitions against investment by foreign enterprises in the cord blood banking industry in China.
 Under the Catalogue revised in 2007, 2011, 2015, 2017 and 2018, however, foreign enterprises are prohibited from engaging in stem cell and gene diagnosis and treatment technology development and application.
-Since the latest revised Catalogue still does not clearly define the scope of such prohibited business, it is uncertain whether it prohibits diagnosis and treatment technology development and application.
+Since the latest revised Catalogue still does not clearly define the scope of such prohibited business, it is uncertain whether it prohibits diagnosis and treatment technology development and application of stem cells only or it prohibits all stem-cell-related technology development and application.
 Therefore, it is unclear whether our cord blood banking services will be construed as a prohibited business under the Catalogue revised in 2018.

 We have consulted with our PRC counsel and found no evidence which leads to the conclusion that the subscription services provided by our cord blood banks violate the Catalogue revised in 2007, 2011, 2015, 2017 and 2018.
 We have also communicated and consulted with the MOH/NHFPC and the relevant DOHs/LHFPCs regarding the legality of cord blood banking services provided by our cord blood banks subsequent to the effectiveness of the Catalogue revised in 2007, 2011, 2015 and 2017.
 So far, neither the Company nor our cord blood banks has received any negative comment, query, notice of prohibition, notice of termination of the service, administration sanction or penalty due to the cord blood banking service deemed as non-compliance with the relevant PRC laws and regulations or violation of the terms set forth in the blood station licenses.
-Moreover, all the annual inspections, payments of the paidin capital and change of the legal representative of our PRC subsidiaries, after the Catalogue revised in 2007, 2011, 2015 and 2017 became effective, have been legally approved, registered and filed with authorized Industry and Commerce Administration Bureau.
+Moreover, all the annual inspections, payments of the paid-in capital and change of the legal representative of our PRC subsidiaries, after the Catalogue revised in 2007, 2011, 2015 and 2017 became effective, have been legally approved, registered and filed with authorized Industry and Commerce Administration Bureau.
 Also, our Beijing Cord Blood Bank, Guangdong Cord Blood Bank and Zhejiang Cord Blood Bank renewed their cord blood banking licenses in April 2016, May 2018 and September 2016, respectively, from the relevant authorities after the Catalogue revised in 2007, 2011, 2015 and 2017 was already effective.
 None of Jiachenhong, the Beijing Cord Blood Bank, Nuoya, the Guangdong Cord Blood Bank, or Lukou, the Zhejiang Cord Blood Bank, encountered any major obstacle, hurdle or query during the renewal process of the cord blood banking license or business license.